 The Australian Spreadshirt site isn’t set up to handle API links.
 Mildly annoying.

-We found out how to do that by looking at this article on WP Beginner, helpfully titled How to Easily Create a T-Shirt Shop in WordPress.
+We found out how to do that by looking at this article called How to Easily Create a T-Shirt Shop in WordPress.

 You need to be able to add in a custom field.
 This wasn’t a default on our WordPress site.
 It wasn’t until we found this wonderful additional article on WP Beginnner under Option 3 using the Code Embed plug-in that we got the link up and running.

-We say, launched, but to be honest, the Spreadshirt version of this site we pushed live two days ago.
+We say, launched, but to be honest, the Spreadshirt version of this site we pushed live 2 days ago.

-We spent yesterday refining the designs and the look of the Three-Brains Spreadshirt shop site.
+We spent yesterday refining the designs and the look of the Three-Brains Spreadshirt shop launch site.

 However, we’ve still much to do to actually start selling.
 Next week for example, we’ll be working on the advertising message for the shop.